 The main findings of the study include the following:

-- An estimated 572,580 children and adolescents were treated for non-fatal injuries over the 16-year period, on average 35,690 individuals per year.
+- An estimated 572,580 children and adolescents were treated for non-fatal injuries over the 16-year period—an average of 35,690 individuals per year.

 - Children under the age of six suffered the majority of the bunk bed injuries and were at the highest risk for death resulting from head entrapment and collapsing mattresses.